bonnette/Somfy_Control/README.md

 The page controls the Hazzah's onboard LED for testing purposes as well as the shade Up/Down.<br/>
 The Hazzah web page can be accessed on the internet using port forwarding on your local network.<br/><br/>
 # June 2019<br/>
-Added new stl files to the 3D print file folder.<br/>
+Added new stl files to the 3Dprinter file folder.<br/>
 These parts are beefier and more in alignment than the old parts.